Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Coherence Properties of the Axion and Hidden-Photon Dark-Matter Field

-As with any other classical field, the dark-matter field possesses temporal and spatial coherence.
-The coherence properties are intimately related to the nonzero dark-matter velocity.
-They imprint themselves on the electromagnetic observables, and in particular, on detector signals.
-This is evident later when we calculate the signal size.
-To understand the coherence properties, we Fourier transform the free axion and hidden-photon fields:
+As with any other classical field, the dark-matter field possesses spatial and temporal coherence, which is imprinted on the detector signal.
+These coherence properties are intimately related to the nonzero dark-matter velocity.
+To understand this, we Fourier transform the free axion and hidden-photon fields:

-(Again, as with the voltage signal in eq. \ref{eq:VDM_FFT}, the dark-matter signal is actually given by the real part of the right-hand side, but this is inconsequential to our analysis.) $\nu(k)$ is given by the dispersion relation